-About 75 million Americans have high blood pressure, but many are unaware of their condition because they have no obvious symptoms, according to the Centers for Disease Control and Prevention (CDC).
+More than 110 million Americans have high blood pressure, but many are unaware of their condition because they have no obvious symptoms, according to the Centers for Disease Control and Prevention (CDC).
 That’s why it’s called the “silent killer” and why you need to know your blood pressure to see if it’s in normal range (less than 120/80 for adults) or too high.

 DASH tops the list of home remedies for high blood pressure

 What if doing something enjoyable, natural, and healthy could lower your high blood pressure?
 It turns out, you can, thanks to the DASH (Dietary Approaches to Stop Hypertension) eating plan.
 Years of research show the diet is an effective home remedy for hypertension.

 Multiple studies funded by the National Heart, Lung and Blood Institute (NHLBI) found the DASH heart-healthy eating style rates high on any list of treatments for high blood pressure.
 It lowers cholesterol and helps keep weight at a healthy level, too.

 The DASH eating plan doesn’t require buying packaged “diet” meals or unusual foods.
 Instead, it provides daily and weekly nutritional goals and healthy meal plans that aim for a 2,000-calorie-a-day diet comprised of nutritious foods.

 To lower high blood pressure the DASH way:

 - Include fat-free or low-fat dairy products, fish, poultry, beans, nuts, and vegetable oils in your diet.

 - Restrict foods high in saturated fat (like fatty meats, full-fat dairy products) and tropical oils (including palm kernel and palm oils).